Royal Canin Dog Food Review

 The fourth ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The fifth ingredient is pork liver.
+The next ingredient is pork liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The sixth ingredient is corn flour, a finely ground meal made from dried corn.
+The sixth item is corn flour, a finely ground meal made from dried corn.
 Corn is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.

 The seventh ingredient is powdered cellulose, a non-digestible plant fiber usually made from the by-products of vegetable processing.
 Except for the usual benefits of fiber, powdered cellulose provides no nutritional value to a dog.